 b) that there are safety aspects associated with the radionavigation service;

-c) that No. 5.548 has been incorporated into Article 5,
+c) that No. 5.548 has been incorporated into Article 5;

+d) that Recommendation ITU-R S.1151 provides the sharing criteria between inter-satellite service and the radionavigation service at 33 GHz,

 recommends

-that, as a matter of urgency, studies should be made of the sharing criteria for these two services in the frequency band listed above,

-requests the ITU-R

-to carry out these studies,

-recommends further

-that a future competent world radiocommunication conference review the ITU-R Recommendations with a view to the inclusion of such sharing criteria in Article 21.
+that a future competent World Radiocommunication Conference consider the result of the ITU-R studies referred to in considering d) above with a view to the inclusion of such sharing criteria in Article 21.

 Reasons: Currently, there is no ISS allocation from 32 GHz to 32.3 GHz.
 Recommendation ITU-R S.1151 was developed in 1995 in response to this WRC Recommendation.
 The remaining issue is how to include the ITU-R studies in RR Article 21.

 ______________